hdl-modules/hdl-modules/readme.rst

 * Some common math function implementations in the `math module <https://hdl-modules.com/modules/math/math.html>`__.

-* A general register file, as well as a simulation package with register BFM operations, in the `reg_file module <https://hdl-modules.com/modules/reg_file/reg_file.html>`__.
+* A generic register file, as well as a simulation package with register BFM operations, in the `reg_file module <https://hdl-modules.com/modules/reg_file/reg_file.html>`__.

 * Resynchronization implementations for different signals and buses, along with proper constraints,